bartucank/Fivem-Discord-Bot/README.md

+# This repository hasn't been updated for a long time!
+There may be security vulnerabilities due to package updates.
+Please make your version updates before using.

 # Fivem Discord Bot
  A bot that shows the player list for Fivem servers o the discord channel.
 Written in javascript